Serverless Workflow Specification mapping and concepts

 Data model |

-Workflow data context (JSON).
-Tasks read/write slices of this context. |
+The global workflow data context (JSON).
+Tasks extract from, transform, and export back to this context. |

-Keep transient state, map call inputs/outputs, and drive conditions. |
+Keep transient state, map call inputs/outputs, and drive branching conditions. |

 |